F4nZzz/F4nZzz/README.md

 ## 💡 Goals for 2023

 - Persist in learning English
-- Learn domain penetration well
+- Learn AD penetration well
 - TryHackMe enters top 1%
 - Persist in taking notes
 - Hope to become a red team